-- All Topics – where you can see your progress in topics and your Chance-to-Pass growing each week.
+- PROGRESS – where you can see your progress in topics and your Chance-to-Pass growing each week.

 How to Prepare for CFA Exam in 5 Months

-This sample 5-month Feb 2021 level 1 CFA exam study plan starts on 21 September 2020 and ends on 19 February 2021, that is a few days before your scheduled CBT exam.
+This sample 5-month FEB 2022 level 1 CFA exam study plan starts on 13 Sept 2021 and ends on 14 Feb 2022, that is two days before your February level 1 exam window.
 The last month should be devoted to revision and mock exams in countless numbers.
-The first 4 months are divided into 4 Study Blocks with a weekly break meanwhile.
+The first 4 months are divided into 5 Study Blocks with a weekly break meanwhile.
 The break has 2 functions.
 On the one hand, it allows you to recharge batteries in the middle of your exam preparation.
-On the other hand, it motivates you to work hard on the first 5 topics.
+On the other hand, it motivates you to work hard on the first few topics.
 It’s like an award for those who follow the plan!